securityfirst/tent-content/contents_en/communications/the-internet/https.md

 If you suspect this type of simple blocking, try entering https:// before the domain in place of http://.

-Try EFF?s [HTTPS Everywhere](https://www.eff.org/https-everywhere) plug-in to automatically turn on HTTPS for those sites that support it.
+Try EFF's [HTTPS Everywhere](https://www.eff.org/https-everywhere) plug-in to automatically turn on HTTPS for those sites that support it.